 - The approach you plan to employ,

 - The criteria that determines when the project is complete.

-All projects require a supervisory committee consisting of your advisor (who will serve as chair) and two other MSCS faculty.
+All projects require a supervisory committee consisting of your advisor (who will serve as chair) and two other MSCS faculty who hold a Ph.D. or equivalent.
 Your advisor will be assigned to you when you are accepted into the program, but this assignment may be changed by mutual consent (see the advisors page).
-The second and third committee members will be assigned later when you propose your project (see below).
-You may petition for one of the members of your supervisory committee to be outside of the MSCS faculty if you can show the they are an expert in the subject matter.
+The second and third committee members will be selected by you and your advisor.
+You may petition the graduate director for one of the members of your supervisory committee to be outside of the MSCS Ph.D. faculty if you can show the they are an expert in the subject matter.

-If, after the presentation, the faculty approves your project, your committee will sign the proposal.
+If, after the presentation, your committee approves your project, your committee will sign the proposal.
 Once you have submitted the signed proposal to program director, you will be allowed to register for either CS 6010 (for design projects) or CS 6020 (for research projects).